 Research suggests that it is critical to assess for unusual and intense fears in children with ASD because they are common and can interfere significantly with functioning.
 Specific fears and phobias have been cited as frequent anxiety triggers/stressors for children with ASD.
 The impact of anxiety includes personal distress in children, parents, and siblings, increase in challenging behavior and stereotyped behaviors, restriction of activities/opportunities and negative impact on quality of life for child and family.
 For example, children with autism may avoid necessary life situations (e.g., refusing to go to school because there may be a fire drill) or be in a constant state of anxiety and unable to function optimally because of their fears.

-Identification of specific fears and phobias in children with ASD can help educators and interventionists improve programs and services for this group of students.
+Identification of specific fears and phobias can help educators and interventionists improve programs and services for children on the autism spectrum.
 This information may be especially useful for clinicians, particularly those utilizing CBT as a treatment approach for children and youth with ASD.
 There is evidence to suggest that the interventions used to treat intense fears and phobias in children without autism (exposure, desensitization, modeling, shaping, and reinforcement) might also be effective for children who have autism.
 Lastly, further research is needed to investigate why some specific unusual fears are common to autism but not the general population.
 As more individuals with ASD communicate about their fears and reasons for their idiosyncrasies, we may come to a better understanding of autism and its symptoms.

 Mayes, S. D., Calhoun, S. L., Aggarwal, R., Baker, C., Mathapati, S., Molitoris, S., & Mayes, R. D. (2013).
 Unusual fears in children with autism.
 Research in Autism Spectrum Disorders, 7, 151–158.